 EDS has helped build eight field hospitals from Miami to Boston.
 The company has also provided equipment to hospitals in New York City and South Carolina.
 Tibe said every location has presented a different set of challenges.

 EDS builds the infrastructure needed, then the hospital comes in to outfit and operate the facility.
 It varies how long each location takes to set up, but once the EDS crew gets all the equipment on-site, it takes about four days to set up before the facility is turned over to the hospital.

 One of the temporary field hospitals being built is in Lexington.
 UK HealthCare is repurposing UK’s Nutter Field House into a 400-bed facility.

-Tibe, a life-long Lexington resident, has mixed feelings building a field hospital where she calls home.
+Tibe, a life-long Lexington resident, has mixed feelings about building a field hospital that she calls home.

 According to the University of Kentucky, the facility will also have the following:

 - Nurse stations, dedicated break rooms